Source code for cedne.core.network

 [docs] def remove_unconnected_neurons(self): """ Removes neurons that are not connected to any other neurons.
 Returns: None """ self.remove_nodes_from(list(nx.isolates(self))) self.update_neurons()

 [docs] def make_neuron_group(self, members, group_name=None): """ Creates a neuron group with the specified members.
-Parameters: members (List[str]): The list of members in the neuron group. groupname (str): The name of the neuron group.
-Defaults to None. group_id (int, optional): The ID of the neuron group.
-Defaults to 0.
+Parameters: members (Iterable[Union[Neuron, str]]): The members of the group.
+Each entry may be a ``Neuron`` instance or a neuron name (string); strings are resolved against ``self.neurons``. group_name (str, optional): The name of the neuron group.
+Auto-generated if omitted.
 Returns: NeuronGroup: The created neuron group. """ return NeuronGroup(self, members, group_name)

 [docs] def delete_neuron_group(self, groupname): """ Deletes a neuron group with the specified name.
 Parameters: groupname (str): The name of the neuron group to be deleted.
 Returns: None """ del self.groups[groupname]

 [docs] def make_connection_group(self, members, group_name=None): """ Creates a connection group with the specified members.
-Parameters: members (List[str]): The list of members in the connection group. groupname (str): The name of the connection group.
-Defaults to None. group_id (int, optional): The ID of the connection group.
-Defaults to 0.
+Parameters: members (Iterable[Connection]): The members of the group.
+Each entry must be a ``Connection`` instance — connection identity is the ``(pre, post, uid)`` triple, not a string name. group_name (str, optional): The name of the connection group.
+Auto-generated if omitted.
 Returns: ConnectionGroup: The created connection group. """ return ConnectionGroup(self, members, group_name)

 [docs] def delete_connection_group(self, groupname): """ Deletes a connection group with the specified name.
 Parameters: groupname (str): The name of the connection group to be deleted.
 Returns: None """ del self.groups[groupname]